 It's Fall and things are finally winding down in the garden.
 Everything has been dug up and dealt with.
 Now it's time to start putting the garden to bed for winter.
 Here's what we've done so far this season with our garden harvests.
 Root crops are being stored in our cold room.
 The canning is almost finished for the season and we're happy to see jars full of home canned goodness on our … [Read more...]

-Plant some clover for the bees!
-Instead of grass, go with clover and help the bees.
-Do you need to reseed the bare spots in your lawn?
+Growing Clover instead of grass benefits the bees!
+Plus, it's a low maintenance lawn.
+Growing a Clover Yard Instead of Grass Lawns Do you need to reseed the bare spots in your lawn?
 Have you got an area that's been cleared, leveled and now needs to be planted in grass?
-Why not plant clover for the bees instead of grass seed?
-Clover always looks nice and lush and you don't need to mow it as often.
-Heck, if you plant white clover, you … [Read more...]
+Why not think about growing clover instead of a traditional grass lawn?
+Planted clover always looks nice and lush and you … [Read more...]

-Tucking Your Yard in for Winter – Part 2 The Garden
+Getting the Yard Ready for Winter – Part 2 The Garden

 During the Spring and Summer months, we were busy with planting seeds, transplanting seedlings, weeding, irrigating, weeding again, thinning, more weeding and finally harvesting vegetables and fruits.
 Our Vegetable and Berry Gardens have given us a fantastic harvest, even though the weather this year was mostly cool and quite rainy.
 Sure we had two or three weeks of Summer, but gorgeous … [Read more...]